How to write a business plan in 10 easy steps

 A financial plan typically includes:

-• Balance sheet (assets and liabilities) - outline what you own and what you owe.
+- balance sheet (assets and liabilities) - outlines what you own and what you owe.

 If you’re unclear on any of the above, it’s worth speaking to a bookkeeper or accountant.

-Software such as FreeAgent can help you keep an eye on your business finances and prepare for Self Assessment.
+Software such as FreeAgent can help you keep an eye on your business finances and relax about tax, including making sure you are ready for Making Tax Digital.

 The appendix is a section where you can include additional information to support your business plan.
 It lets you provide extra detail for people who are interested, without making the body of your business plan too bulky.

-Here, you can include numbers in more detail, your CV, legal agreements and any additional product information, such as market data, imagery, copy and designs.
+Here, you can include numbers in more detail, your CV, legal agreements and any additional product information, such as market data, imagery, additional product information and designs.

 What next?